-Fig. 5.
+Figure 5.
 Ki-67 antigen expression in metanephric tissue at 36 weeks of development.
-A weak fine-grained cytoplasmic Ki-67- immunopositive reaction is observed in the epithelial cells of the distal tubules of the nephron and the collecting channels that form the Ferrain pyramids; there is no expression of the Ki-67 antigen in the renal corpuscles. a) x100; b) x200; c) x400.
+A weak fine-granulated cytoplasmic Ki-67 immunopositive reaction is observed in the epithelial cells of the distal tubules of the nephron and the collecting ducts that form Ferrein's pyramids; there is no expression of the Ki-67 antigen in the renal corpuscles, a) x100; b) x200; c) x400

-Taking into account the expression of the Ki-67 antigen (Fig. 6), it is observed that in the nephrogenic zone, at the beginning of metanephros development (12-15 weeks), a strong expression of the Ki-67 (Fig. a and b) is shown by metanephric blastema cells and immature forms of renal corpuscles (vesicles and S-forms).
-From week 19 to 22 of development, the intensity of Ki-67 antigen expression decreases in the renal corpuscles (Fig. c).
+Taking into account the expression of the Ki-67 antigen (Figure 6), it was observed that in the nephrogenic zone, at the beginning of metanephros development (12 to 15 weeks), a strong expression of the Ki-67 (Figures 6a and 6b) was shown by metanephric blastema cells and immature forms of renal corpuscles (vesicles and S-forms).
+From weeks 19 to 22 of development, the intensity of Ki-67 antigen expression decreased in the renal corpuscles (Figure 6c).

-The development of the metanephric medulla begins later compared to the cortex, and after the week 20 there is a characteristic expression of the nuclear protein Ki-67 in the few epithelial cells of the collecting channels and narrower parts of Henle's loop (Fig. D); in the same period, the epithelial cells of the collecting ducts are immunonegative.
-In week 36 of development, the metanephric cortex is formed with all the histological components (renal corpuscles, proximal and distal nephron channels, medullary rays) in which only individual cells of the renal tubular system express Ki-67 (Fig. E).
+The development of the metanephric medulla began later than that of the cortex, and after week 20, there was a characteristic expression of the nuclear protein Ki-67 in the few epithelial cells of the collecting channels and narrow parts of Henle's loop (Figure 6d); in the same period, the epithelial cells of the collecting ducts were immunonegative.
+In week 36 of development, the metanephric cortex was formed with all the histological components (renal corpuscles, proximal and distal nephron channels, medullary rays) in which only individual cells of the renal tubular system expressed Ki-67 (Figure 6e).

-Fig. 6.
-Ki-67 antigen expression in the metanephros in week 12-13 (a), 14-15 (b), 19-22 (c), 28 (d) and 28-36 (e) of development.a) The Ki-67 antigen is expressed by individual cells of the metanephric blastema, vesicles and ampoules of the ureteral bud, x400. b) The Ki-67 antigen is most strongly expressed by cells in the surface layer of the nephrogenic zone, and a weak immunopositive reaction is observed in the apical region of the epithelial cells of the proximal tubules of the nephron and in individual cells within the renal corpuscles, x100. c) The Ki-67 antigen is expressed by individual cells within the glomeruli of immature renal corpuscles and, sporadically, cells in the tubules of the forming cortex, x200. d) On the cross section of the medulla, a small number of Ki-67-immunopositive cells can be seen in the collecting channels and narrower parts of Henle's loop, x400. e) A Ki-67-immunopositive reaction is observed in the epithelial cells of some distal nephron tubules and medullary rays, x200.
+Figure 6.
+Ki-67 antigen expression in the metanephros in weeks 12-13 (a), 14-15 (b), 19-22 (c), 28 (d) and 28-36 (e) of development: a) The Ki-67 antigen is expressed by individual cells of the metanephric blastema, vesicles and ampoules of the ureteral bud (x400); b) The Ki-67 antigen is most strongly expressed by cells in the surface layer of the nephrogenic zone, and a weak immunopositive reaction is observed in the apical region of the epithelial cells of the proximal tubules of the nephron and individual cells within the renal corpuscles, (x100); c) The Ki-67 antigen is expressed by individual cells within the glomeruli of immature renal corpuscles and, sporadically, cells in the tubules of the forming cortex (x200); d) On the cross-section of the medulla, a small number of Ki-67 immunopositive cells can be seen in the collecting ducts and narrow parts of Henle's loop (x400); e) A Ki-67 immunopositive reaction is observed in the epithelial cells of some distal nephron tubules and medullary rays (x200)